-When you look at San Francisco’s skyline, you can immediately pick out the iconic Transamerica Pyramid, Salesforce Tower, 181 Fremont, California Center and other architectural landmarks.
+When you look at ’s skyline, you can immediately pick out the iconic Transamerica Pyramid, Salesforce Tower, 181 Fremont, California Center and other architectural landmarks.
 While the skyline of Indianapolis is not as well-known as ours, it is undoubtedly just as cherished to those who live there.

 A photograph of the Indianapolis skyline was recent at the center of a copyright infringement lawsuit heard by a federal jury in Indiana’s largest city.
 The jury decided that the man who claimed his photo of the skyline was used illegally countless times does not actually own the photograph.